forcedotcom/cli/releasenotes/sfdx/README.md

     Finally, just in case we weren't clear, the existing commands work exactly as before!
 But give this new stuff a try, it's pretty cool.

+* NEW: Don't remember the exact name of a command?
+We got you: simply type the command fragments that you do remember, in any order, and press return.
+Then `sfdx` either displays a list of possible commands that you can choose from, or it automatically runs the command if there's only one choice.
+You get a friendly warning for the latter, so you know exactly what the CLI is doing.
+You're welcome.

 * NEW: Change the source-tracked file batch size during a deploy or retrieve with the new `SFDX_SOURCE_TRACKING_BATCH_SIZE` environment variable.
 The default value for this env var is 8,000 (Windows) and 15,000 (Linux/macOS).

     `SFDX_SOURCE_TRACKING_BATCH_SIZE` is useful when deploying or retrieving a large project that contains many source-tracked files, and you exceed your operating system open file limit.
 While the deploy or retrieve likely complete successfully, source-tracking can run into errors in this case.
 Either increase your open file limit, such as with the `ulimit -Hn <number>` Linux/macOS command, or set the `SFDX_SOURCE_TRACKING_BATCH_SIZE` environment variable to a number significantly lower than the output of `ulimit -Hn`.